 In December 2018, the Company entered into an option agreement Oxford University Innovation ("OUI"), which was a precursor to a license agreement (the "OUI Agreement"), dated July 16, 2019.
 Under the terms of the OUI Agreement, the Company holds an exclusive, worldwide license to certain specified patent rights and biological materials relating to the use of epitopes of limited variability and virus-like particle products and practice processes that are covered by the licensed patent rights and biological materials for the purpose of developing and commercializing a vaccine product candidate for influenza.
-The Company is obligated to use its best efforts to develop and market Licensed Products in accordance with its development plan, report to OUI on progress and achieve the following milestones and must pay OUI nonrefundable milestone fees as follows when it achieves them: initiation of first Phase I study; initiation of first Phase II study; initiation of first Phase III/pivotal registration studies; first submission of application for regulatory approval (BLA/NDA); marketing authorization in the United States; marketing authorization in any EU country; marketing authorization in Japan; first marketing authorization in any other country; first commercial sale in Japan; first commercial sale in any ROW country; first year that annual sales equal or exceed certain thresholds.
+The Company is obligated to use its best efforts to develop and market Licensed Products, as defined in the OUI Agreement, in accordance with its development plan, report to OUI on progress, achieve the following milestones and must pay OUI nonrefundable milestone fees as follows when it achieves them: initiation of first Phase I study; initiation of first Phase II study; initiation of first Phase III/pivotal registration studies; first submission of application for regulatory approval (BLA/NDA); marketing authorization in the United States; marketing authorization in any EU country; marketing authorization in Japan; first marketing authorization in any other country; first commercial sale in Japan; first commercial sale in any ROW country; first year that annual sales equal or exceed certain thresholds.
 The OUI Agreement will expire upon ten (10) years from the expiration of the last patent contained in the licensed patent rights, unless terminated earlier.
-None of the applications included in the OUI licensed patent rights have been issued as of December 31, 2020 and as of June 30, 2021.
+None of the applications included in the OUI licensed patent rights have been issued as of December 31, 2020.
+During the nine months ended September 30, 2021, the U.S. Patent related to immunogenic composition was issued to OUI.
+This patent expires in August 2037.
 Either party may terminate the OUI Agreement for an uncured material breach.
 The Company may terminate the OUI Agreement for any reason at any time upon six months' written notice expiring after the third anniversary of the OUI Agreement.
 OUI may terminate immediately if the Company has a petition presented for its winding-up or passes a resolution for winding up other than for a bona fide amalgamation or reconstruction or compounds with its creditors or has a receiver or administrator appointed.
-OUI may also terminate if the Company opposes or challenges the validity of any of the patents or applications in the Licensed Technology; raises the claim that the know-how of the Licensed Technology is not necessary to develop and market Licensed Products; or in OUI's reasonable opinion, is taking inadequate or insufficient steps develop or market Licensed Products and does not take any further steps that OUI requests by written notice within a reasonable time.
+OUI may also terminate if the Company opposes or challenges the validity of any of the patents or applications in the Licensed Technology, as defined in the OUI Agreement; raises the claim that the know-how of the Licensed Technology is not necessary to develop and market Licensed Products; or in OUI's reasonable opinion, is taking inadequate or insufficient steps to develop or market Licensed Products and does not take any further steps that OUI requests by written notice within a reasonable time.